IMXEren/rvx-builds/README.md

   <img alt="rvx-builds_logo" src="https://raw.githubusercontent.com/IMXEren/rvx-builds/main/auto/profile/logo_big_light-bg.svg">
 </picture>

-# ⭐ New!!
+# ⭐ NEW!!
 Custom Patch Resources

 The Tool now supports resource config at app level.
 You can patch A app with X resources while patching B with Y resources.
 This can be done by providing supported download links for resources for the app.
 Another new major addition is to be able patch any supported app in the `patches.json`, irrespective of the official apps present in the repository configs. [**Read more...**](/auto/docs/customize-patches.md)